leobrod44/Natural_Selection/README.md

 # Neural Network

  - ## Functionality
-      -Characters will always be in movement unless they are eating, drinking or breeding.
+      - Characters will always be in movement unless they are eating, drinking or breeding.
 Depending on their Network, creatures will be responding to situations solely  by changing directions
  - ## Current Sensor and Actor Neurons
 ![Neurons](https://user-images.githubusercontent.com/65002959/213335512-dfb6ca9f-9f5f-475a-b31f-0c51b91d9945.png)